Alun Rhys Griffiths : My Life and My WEBSites

 Lavender, lilac, mauve - call it what you like - it's nice

 Browns of all shades have their place.
-Understated - a nice contrast to other colours
+Understated - a very nice contrast to other colours

 Pale blue - you may have realised by now, I prefer pastel shades to bright or dark colours

-Thought I'd include this one, initially just to add a bit of colour to an otherwise drab page.
-The backgrounds to all the text blocks have now also been coloured in ten favourite shades
+Thought I'd include this one, just to add a bit of colour to an otherwise drab page.
+The backgrounds to all the text blocks have also been coloured in these ten favourite shades

 FAVOURITE ODDS AND ENDS